 Quercetin can also inhibit Multidrug Resistance Proteins, which can efflux Green Tea Polyphenols from cells.
 The efflux actions of MRP1 and MRP2 is protective in a way (prevents foreign compounds from staying in a cell for too long), but also reduces the time EGCG can act in a cell.
 The above study showing synergism noted highest levels in lung and kidney tissue and less in liver; although liver has highest levels of COMT relative to the other two organs, it has lowest MRP1; thus, via inhibiting MRP1, Quercetin can increase the amount of EGCG in a cell and, via inhibiting COMT, can increase the amount of bioactive EGCG relative to methylated EGCG.

-Would recommend to either buy supplemental Quercetin, or to look for foods that are very high in quercetin content (onions and leeks) and consume them at meals with green tea.
+Supplemental Quercetin, or foods that are very high in quercetin content (onions and leeks), are synergistic if consumed at meals with green tea.